-Textbook (recommended): College Algebra,9th edition, Larson, Cengage Learning, 2014
+Textbook (recommended): College Algebra, 7th edition by Blitzer

 Lecture Notes and Homework Assignments: You are responsible to print and bring lecture notes to class each week.
 The last page of the lecture note is the homework assignment.
 These can be accessed on Blackboard.
 (Class Homepage $\rightarrow$ Handouts $\rightarrow$ Unit 1...)